Studying Business at UC

 More Expertise - Learn from the Best

-AACSB accreditation means the School of Business and Economics is in the top five percent of business schools globally.
-Preparing for a career in business requires choosing the best business school - one with top faculty, impactful research, innovative and enterprising students, and the highest standards of quality.
+AACSB accreditation means UC Business School is in the top five percent of business schools globally.
+Preparing for a career in business requires choosing the best business school – one with top faculty, impactful research, innovative and enterprising students, and the highest standards of quality.
 AACSB-acccredited schools are recognised world-wide by employers and other universities.

-UC's School of Business and Economics is ranked in the top 100 universities in the world for Accounting and Finance, and in the top 200 for Business and Management Studies, Computer Science and Information Systems, Economics and Econometrics (QS World University Rankings by Subject 2016).
+UC Business School is ranked in the top 150 universities in the world for Accounting and Finance, and in the top 200 for Business and Management Studies, Computer Science and Information Systems, Economics and Econometrics (QS World University Rankings by Subject 2017).

 The School has a strong international reputation for teaching and research excellence, and graduates pursue challenging and rewarding roles both in New Zealand and abroad.
 Our links to the business community ensure course content stays up-to-date and relevant to the current and future needs of industry.